-On May 2, 2012, the Company advanced from a preclinical to a clinical stage company when it received Health Canada clearance to conduct human clinical studies assessing both the safety and efficacy of the Cell PouchTM with transplanted insulin-producing islets in patients with insulindependent diabetes.
+On May 2, 2012, the Company advanced from a preclinical to a clinical stage company when it received Health Canada clearance to conduct human clinical studies assessing both the safety and efficacy of the Cell PouchTM in patients with insulin-dependent diabetes receiving insulin producing islets.
 Following further approvals including the Health Ethics Review Board of the University of Alberta, in August 2012, the Company and the University of Alberta announced the treatment of the first patient with insulin-producing islets transplanted into the Company's Cell PouchTM.